dib-lab/dib_rotation/08_bin_completion_with_spacegraphcats.md

 searchquick: GCA_001508995.1_ASM150899v1_genomic.fna.gz
 ```

-Use a text editor such as nano or vim to generate this file, and call it `conf1.yml`
+Use a text editor such as nano or vim to generate this file, and call it `conf1.yml`.
+(Here's a tutorial on using [nano](https://datacarpentry.org/shell-genomics/05-writing-scripts/).)

 Now we're ready to run spacegraphcats!